fong-lab/fong-lab-old-website/join/index.md

 # Informal Mentorship

 Mentorship can come in many forms, and you do not need to be a member of the Fong lab or interested in our research to seek support.
-Ming-fai is open to chatting with students and postdocs on a range of topics (e.g. choosing a lab, career advice, imposter's syndrome, sexual harassment, responsible conduct of research, etc).
+Ming-fai is open to chatting with students and postdocs on a range of topics (e.g. choosing a lab, career advice, imposter's syndrome, sexual harassment, responsible conduct of research, forming a thesis committee, etc).
 Feel free to get in touch with Ming-fai if you would like to talk.